jpweber/jpweber.io/content/blog/a-look-at-tokenrequest-api.md

 }
 ```

-Of the data included in this response there are a few things I want to point.
-In the `spec` section one can see that it includes the list of audiences this token is valid for as well as the lifetime of this token.
+Of the data included in this response there are a few things I want to point out.
+In the `spec` section one can see that it includes the list of audiences this token is valid for, as well as the lifetime of this token.
 If one were to try to use this token after 3600 seconds, or one hour, it would not be considered valid.

-Arguably the most imporant part of the response it self which is included in the `status` section.
+The other important item in this response is the token we requested.
+It is found in the `status` section.

 ### TokenReview Request